Miller-Media/modern-framework/README.md

 1.b) **Download/clone this repository**

-**Note**: When you begin by cloning this repository instead of installing the packaged version of this plugin, you will also need to install the composer dependencies manually after downloading.
-These instructions assume you have the following already on your system:
+**Note**: When you begin by cloning this repository rather than installing the packaged version of the plugin, you will also need to install the composer dependencies manually after downloading.
+These instructions assume you already have the following programs on your system:
 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [composer](https://getcomposer.org/doc/00-intro.md)
 * [WP CLI](https://wp-cli.org/docs/installing/)